unode/deep-learning-intro/_episodes/01-introduction.md

 - "Understand what is deep learning"
 - "Learn about simple neural network"
 - "Create a simple neural network in Python"
-- "Be aware of the various deep learning frameworks"
 keypoints:
 - "deep learning"
 - "computational graph"